 3.1 Dataset Description

-The study methodology employs a holistic approach to data collection, preparation, and analysis, utilizing various data sources and techniques.
+My study’s methodology employs a holistic approach to data collection, preparation, and analysis, utilizing various data sources and techniques.
 The data collection is performed using a custom-built SP500DataCollector, which scrapes the Yahoo Finance API for historical price data and the Alpha Vantage API for additional market metrics.
-The data covers five years (2019-2024) of daily data for 501 S&P 500 companies, providing a robust foundation for model development and testing.
+The data cover five years (2019–2024) of daily data for 501 S&P 500 companies, providing a robust foundation for model development and testing.

 Getting this data ready was no small task.
 First, I had to clean up the dataset by filling in missing entries (only 1.9% of the dataset, thankfully), identifying and correcting outliers, and ensuring that all time series were appropriately aligned.
 Then I engineered features by creating functions to calculate moving averages, momentum indicators, and volatility measures.
 I also classified different market regimes using the SMA crossover method and identified volatility patterns.
-Finally, I normalized and standardized everything to ensure it would integrate smoothly with the deep learning model.
+Finally, I normalized and standardized everything to ensure it would integrate smoothly with the deep-learning model.

-My analysis framework combined technical analysis, statistical models, and machine learning techniques.
-I utilized tools such as moving average crossovers, momentum indicators, and volume analysis, alongside statistical approaches including correlation studies, distribution analysis, and time series decomposition.
-For implementation, I leveraged Python's data science ecosystem, utilizing Pandas for data wrangling, NumPy for numerical computations, TensorFlow for deep learning, and Matplotlib and Seaborn for visualizing the results.
+My framework combined technical analysis, statistical models, and machine learning techniques.
+I used tools such as moving average crossovers, momentum indicators, and volume analysis, alongside statistical approaches such as correlation studies, distribution analysis, and time-series decomposition.
+For implementation, I leveraged Python’s data science ecosystem, using Pandas for data wrangling, NumPy for numerical computations, TensorFlow for deep learning, and Matplotlib and Seaborn for visualizing the results.

 3.2 Exploratory Data Analysis

 The exploratory data analysis of the S&P 500 stocks reveals important insights into market behavior and trading patterns.

+Figure 3.2.1

+Stock Price Return Distribution